 Encrypt your data.

-Zaharia explains that, “Encryption is a process that transforms accessible data or information into an unintelligible code that cannot be read or understood by normal means.”
-Thankfully, encryption tools are included on most operating systems.
-For Windows-based PCs it’s BitLocker and on Macs it’s FileVault.
+Zaharia explains that “Encryption is a process that transforms accessible data or information into an unintelligible code that cannot be read or understood by normal means.”
+Thankfully, encryption tools are included in most operating systems.
+For Windows-based PCs, it’s BitLocker and on Macs, it’s FileVault.